AbuTalha3/Todo-list/README.md

  npx hint.
 ```

-- in order to run the linter test on stylesheets:
+- in order to run the linter test on  the stylesheets:

 ```sh
  npx styleint "**/*.{css,scss}"